ivan7237d/push-pull/.github/README.md

 - No subject pulled in the last run has been pushed since

-- The reactions swept during the last run would not currently produce side effects
+- The reactions swept during the last run would not produce side effects